-Note: Lot size controls are shown in the Muswellbrook Local Environmental Plan 2009.
+(Note: Lot size controls are shown in the Muswellbrook Local Environmental Plan 2009).

-- (i) Outbuildings shall - be constructed in compatible materials with the locality / residence on the subject land. - Only be constructed in conjunction with a new dwelling or after the dwelling has been occupied. - Be of an appropriate size and height for a residential setting. - (ii) Any Bushfire Attack Level and /or acoustic requirements shall be included in plans for residential development
+- (i) Outbuildings shall - be constructed in compatible materials with the locality / residence on the subject land. - Only be constructed in conjunction with a new dwelling or after the dwelling has been occupied. - Be of an appropriate size and height for a residential setting. - Except for carports, outbuildings are to be located entirely behind the building line of dwellings - (ii) Any Bushfire Attack Level and/or acoustic requirements shall be included in plans for residential development - (iii) Where Section 6 of the Muswellbrook DCP or any alternate DCP Section does not include minimum setbacks for R5 Large Lot Residential zoned land, the erection of dwelling houses and outbuildings on this land is to comply with the following minimum setbacks: - A) Minimum 15m setback from a primary road frontage. - B) 10m from any secondary road frontage. - C) 5m from any adjoining side or rear property boundary.

-30.5.8 Flora and Fauna
+30.5.9 Flora and Fauna